Aetopia/ZetaConfig/README.md

     1. Off: NVIDIA Reflex is disabled.
     2. On: Only Low Latency is enabled.
-    3. On + Boost: Low Latency + Boost is enabled.
+    3. Boost: Only Boost is enabled.
-    4. Boost: Only Boost is enabled.
+    4. On + Boost: Low Latency + Boost is enabled.

 5. `FPS Limit` (Provided by Special K.):
     Set a framelimit for the game.
+    (Due ZetaConfig setting the ingame minimum and maximum framerate to 960, we cannot use the ingame framelimiter.)

 Click on the `Save` to apply your settings.

+## Accessing Special K & Resolution Enforcer Settings
+You can access the Special K Control Panel, by pressing Ctrl + Shift + Backspace ingame.
+Check out the wiki for the all of the features of Special K: https://wiki.special-k.info

+Resolution Enforcer's configuration file can be accessed here: "%USERPROFILE%\My Mods\ResEnforce\Options.ini"

 # Installation
 1. Download the latest release.